Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/Authorization/TerminalAuthentication.md

 ### Fr8HubCallbackSecret

 This header contains the secret key for your terminal.
-When you need to communicate back with hub you will need this secret as your terminal identifier.
+When you need to communicate back with the Hub you will need this secret as your terminal identifier.

 ### Fr8HubCallBackUrl

-This header contains the url of the hub which is making request to your terminal.
-All your communications should be made with this hub.
+This header contains the url of the Hub which is making request to your terminal.
+All your communications should be made with this Hub.

 Fr8 is a distributed environment.
-Your terminal might be in use by many hubs.
-Therefore this header contains url of the current hub which is making the request.
+Your terminal might be in use by many Hubs.
+Therefore this header contains url of the current Hub which is making the request.

 ### Fr8UserId